zkonstas/Secure-File-System/README.md

 The setup script that reads the user and group hames from the userfile and creates them in the system.
 This script also creates a privilleged user "admin".
 This user belongs to a single group by himself named also "admin".
 This user is the only user that will have access to the objects.

+## Additional Details
+This system was developed as a project for the class COMS4187 in the Fall 2014 at Columbia University.